 USA State Payroll Rates + Resources: State of Mississippi: Filing State Income Taxes, W2s, and 1099s

-The purpose of this documentation is to outline the processes and requirements associated with filing state income taxes as well as how to file W-2s and 1099s, if needed, in the state of Mississippi.
+This documentation outlines the processes and requirements associated with filing state income taxes as well as how to file W-2s and 1099s, if needed, in the state of Mississippi.

 State Income Tax Withholding

 To determine the amount of state income tax withholding, employees should complete a Mississippi Employee Withholding Exemption Certificate (89-350).
-Every employee, on or before the date of commencement of employment, shall furnish his or her employer with a signed Mississippi Employee Withholding Exemption Certificate (89-350) relating to personal exemptions, and/or an additional amount to be withheld each pay period.
+Every employee, by the date of commencement of employment, shall furnish his or her employer with a signed Mississippi Employee Withholding Exemption Certificate (89-350) relating to personal exemptions, and/or an additional amount to be withheld each pay period.